 5. Photograph Outfits

-Once you’ve got your wardrobe sorted, planning outfits can make the process of getting dressed a lot simpler.
+Once you’ve sorted your wardrobe, planning outfits can make getting dressed much simpler.
 Try laying out several outfits and mixing and matching pieces to create different looks for different occasions.
-Layout some looks for traveling, date night, dinner with friends, casual days, or any other events that fit your lifestyle.
-Then when you don’t know what to wear, you can just sift through the photos and come up with an idea.
+Layout some looks for traveling, date night, dinner with friends, casual days, or other events that fit your lifestyle.
+Then when you don’t know what to wear, you can sift through the photos and come up with an idea.

-I hope this guide has given you a few handy tips on how to perform a successful closet cleanout.
+I hope this guide has given you a few handy tips for a successful closet cleanout.
 A wardrobe edit is a great way to define and refine your 40+ style and make getting dressed a breeze.
 No more standing in front of a closet full of clothes and feeling like you have nothing to wear.
-You’ll be in charge of your closet, love all your clothes, and feel confident in your style.
+You’ll be in charge of your wardrobe, love all your clothes, and feel confident in your style.